nwesplan/TwitterBot/README.md

-# This is my Twitter scraping program I made for the final project in Python.
+# This is my Twitter scraping program I made for my final project in Python programming.

 I am new to GitHub and I am trying to exlude files from committing, but the main files ares: